Mrunal-0911/AI-MOUSE/README.md

 # AI-MOUSE

-This project does XYZ... <!-- Update this line with your project description -->
+This project helps you to control your Pc or laptop just by simply waving your fingers infront of the display.

 ## Example Usage